openfaas-incubator/workshop-vscode/README.md

 OpenFaaS Workshop with in-browser version of VSCode from [coder.com](https://coder.com)

-All tools are pre-installed with OpenFaaS on Kubernetes (k3s) available in the browser terminal.
+All tools are pre-installed with OpenFaaS on Kubernetes with k3s available in the browser terminal.

 ## How it works